DevComPsy/MetaController/README.md

 # MetaController

-Code for paper "Towards a Computational Psychiatry of Juvenile Obsessive-Compulsive Disorder" Loosen & Hauser JAACAP (in rev) This repository contains MATLAB code used to simulate the meta-controller framework proposed in the paper.
+Code for the paper "Towards a Computational Psychiatry of Juvenile Obsessive-Compulsive Disorder" Loosen & Hauser JAACAP (in rev)
+This repository contains the MATLAB code used to simulate the meta-controller framework proposed in the paper.

 RUN_mc.m sets all parameters (e.g. learning rate, iterations) and runs through two games of different complexities.